Can you guess how we rated these six lighter and less-serious claims from 2014?

 Was what he said, as U.S. Rep. Barbara Lee called it, a "thinly veiled racial attack"?

 From minimums to millions, factchecks on claims about money attracted the most page-views in January 2013.

 Obama on Ryan, Obama on manufacturing jobs.
 Johnson on Obama.
 Duffy, Kind, Baldwin and Walker on Obama.
-With Barack Obama visiting Wisconsin, we look at how he's fared on our Truth-O-Meter.

 Two items involving Obamacare, Mary Burke's political debut, debate over a proposed casino and a claim that Wisconsin sold water to California attracted the most page-views at PolitiFact Wisconsin in October 2013.

 Just days into the federal government shutdown, we’ve already heard some distortions -- and some truths.

 Might Gov. Scott Walker's blunt critiques of the Romney campaign come back to haunt his nascent presidential aspirations for 2016?

 With our In Context feature, we review the record but will let you decide.

 The Conservative Political Action Conference has become a prominent event for conservatives.
 We put the speeches to the Truth-O-Meter.